legacy-roboime/pyroboime/README.md

 __There is an aditional clause for using this code on competitions:__

 - Any derived work from this software must be released under the same license and terms at least before the next instance of the competition which it was used.
-For example if you use this project for the 10th competition of the X league you must release the derived software used on that competition.
-This applies for any number of competitions, regardless of the frequency of those competitions.
-Note however that your only required to release the version of the derived software which was used on the competition, there is no need to release more recent software.
+  For example, if you use this project for the 10th Foo competition you must release the derived software used on that competition before the 11th Foo competition.

 The reason for the term above is to promote collaboration, help starting teams and also maintain competitiveness.